pescarolo27/Bicycle_Theft_R/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

+The project was done in June, 2025.
 Machine learning was not applied in this project.
 This repository only contains R code.
 To see results, the files would have to be opened in R studio or some other compatible software.